 Non surgical hair treatments include hair loss medications such as Finasteride and Minoxidil.

-Both medications have been proven to be effective hair loss medications.
-Finasteride is usually prescribed by medical professionals to those that are looking to prevent further hair loss.
+Both medications have been proven effective for hair loss.
+Medical professionals usually prescribe finasteride to those who are looking to prevent further hair loss.

 Minoxidil is prescribed to those who have already lost quite a bit of hair and are looking to stimulate hair growth and the thickness of the hair.